Return to Home

 The Print & Book Arts Studio will be practicing safety measures for the health and well-being of all participants, in accordance with state and CDC guidelines.
 Everyone using the studio will be required to wear masks, wash or sanitize hands frequently, keep a physical distance of six feet from others and stay home if they are sick.
 Please review our safety protocols before registering.
 You will find the links in the "Important Details" section below.

 You are welcome to attend the Print & Book Arts Open Studios, regardless of the type of book or printing project you have in mind.
 Each session will have a monitor on hand to answer questions.
 All studio equipment is available but participants must be certified on any press they plan to use.
 Time is limited to three hours per session; the last half hour being devoted to cleanup.
-We will expand the hours as Covid 19 restrictions allow.

 Monitor: Jessica Dubey